 Nobody can connect to the invisible mental network between Janah, Nikko and me, we only carry phones so the others can reach us.

 Janah, “You guys wander the base, catch the vibe.
 I’m going for a stroll past the targets’ quarters.
-Tonight, Daphne will see if there’s any conversation she can pick up.
-If nothing interesting arises, monks are setting up listening equipment now.
+Tonight, Daphne will see if there’s any conversation she can pick up, monks are setting up listening equipment now.
 I’d be surprised if our targets didn’t take some precautions, maybe not as elaborate as ours, but I suspect they do common distractions, turn up televisions, play loud music, use code words.”

 Nikko heads off to the obstacle course, I come across what’s labeled as hand to hand training.

 In fatigues with no sign of rank, I stand at the entrance.
 A corporal approaches me, “Help you, ma’am?”

 I give him the Daphne smile, “Thank you, Corporal.”